 The Whos, Whats, Whens and Hows:

--We meet once a month to talk about programs that teens want to see at their Library
+-We meet to talk about programs that teens want to see at their Library

 -The Teen Advisory Board plays a valuable role for the Library and the community by giving teens a chance to have their voice heard